 A few days after the community trial, community members packed a New York State Supreme Court room on January 10, in support of QNU’s suit against the developers.
 They argued before the judge to have the developer’s building permit annulled.
 Construction on the project has begun and QNU says that with the case pending the developers have been fast-tracking construction efforts at the site in a race against the clock.
 They requested that the judge either shut down the project entirely or impose a temporary stop-work order until the ruling by the city’s Board of Standards and Appeal, expected in March.

-The Supreme Court judge refused to issue a stop-work order and deferred the case back to the Board of Standards and Appeal.
+The Supreme Court judge refused to issue a stop-work order and referred the case back to the Board of Standards and Appeal.
 If they had been successful, it would have been the second stop-work order on the project.
 (One was issued in the fall of 2018 after QNU submitted a zoning challenge to the Department of Buildings.
 The stop-work order was revoked after the developer withdrew the rezoning request and submitted plans for the smaller building.)

 “The more construction goes on the more likely the Board of Standards will vote in the developers favor,” said QNU’s Carina Kaufman-Gutierrez.
 “That’s why it’s so important that we get the restraining order.”

 At the root of much of the controversy surrounding the Target is the power of cities to use zoning laws in determining their future.
 Zoning has the ability to restrict buildings, density, and regulate the types of business that operate in a particular area; such was the case in the “cleaning up” of Times Square.
 “The federal government has the most power over public housing, the state has the most power over rent control so the only thing the city has left is its land-use laws,” said Stein.